cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

  - Find null values in each column.
  - Drop null values that did not contribute much to our analysis.
  - Replace values for certain NAs.
+ - We have read carefully for the PUBG game rules, and in the spark.sql part we decided to separate the data according to different party size.
+Because if party size equals to 4, then the maximum team_placement will be 25 among an 100-people game.
+For party size equals to 2, the maximum team_placement would be 50 and for party size equals to 1, the maximum team_placement would be 100.
+It is not reasonable if we mix all the party_size together and calculate placement ranking during our working process.
+In the later Machine Learning part, we have add a new column which calculated the placement ranking percent to solve this problem.

 #### How did you model the dataset, what techniques did you use and why?
 We first chose to use linear regression.
 Set Team_placement as our dependent variable and other number variables in the aggregate dataset as the independent variable.\